Concordia University-Saint Paul

 Is It Hard to Get Into Concordia University-Saint Paul?
 Acceptance Rate & Requirements

-Based in Saint Paul, Minnesota, Concordia University-Saint Paul keeps admissions accessible, extending offers to roughly 79% of those who apply.
-The school reports a graduation rate of roughly 52%.
+Based in Saint Paul, Minnesota, Concordia University-Saint Paul admits most of the students who apply; the acceptance rate is roughly 79%.
+The graduation rate is roughly 52%.

 Can I Afford It?